BIGJRA/BIGJRA.github.io/rejuv.md

 Use CTRL + F to find a specific section.
 I also oriented this guide as such that CTRL + F will work for T.M.
-Names, certain items, Zygarde cells, tutors, Pokémon Locations, and more!
+Names, certain items, Zygarde cells, tutors, Pokemon Locations, and more!

 # Table of Contents